FranciscoCasado/this-is-me/en/_posts/2021-05-24-muebles-de-emergencia.md

     </div>
 </section>

 - [ShakuTaller](https://www.shakutaller.cl/): Lathe Workshop by Alejandro "Jano" Pérez.
-It is a two-day,  8 hours each, workshop focused on getting familiar with the lathe by completing four exercises: basic cuts and three artifacts.
+It is a two-day, 8 hours per day, workshop focused on getting familiar with the lathe by completing four exercises: basic cuts and three artifacts.
 I made an kitchen rolling pin, a wooden cup and a spinning top with a long shaft.

 <section class="gallery">
     <div>